Cog-Creators/Red-DiscordBot/README.md

 # Plugins

 Red is fully modular, allowing you to load and unload plugins of your choice, and install 3rd party plugins directly from Discord!
-A few things plugins offer are:
+Here some things you can do with plugins:

 - Cleverbot integration (talk to Red and she talks back)
 - Ban sync